Storage virtualization: Dynamic storage growth

+Benefits

 File-based virtualization can also improve storage utilization by allowing files to be stored on devices that are not being used to their full capacity.
 For example, if a file server has a number of hard drives that are only partially filled, file-based virtualization can be used to store files on those drives, thereby increasing the utilization of the storage devices.

-Finally, file-based virtualization can be used for disaster recovery purposes.
-By replicating files across a variety of storage devices, it is possible to recover in case of a storage device failure.

 File-based virtualization can be used to create a virtual file server (or virtual NAS device), which is a storage system that appears to the user as a single file server but which is actually implemented as a set of files stored on a number of physical file servers.